ACE Strategic Consultant Emily Herndon, LEED AP, has a team, and entrepreneurial spirit, and a grand plan

 Clients have a surplus of data and don’t know what to do with it.
 Moreover, clients are finding themselves at important crossroads, hence the need to contact people like Herndon.
 This, Herndon said, is what clients are saying about themselves: We need to manage ourselves more strategically.
 We can’t get by without a plan anymore.

-Apparently this conversation is taking place a lot, because Herndon and her growing team are busy.
+This conversation is taking place a lot, because Herndon and her growing team are busy.

 “There’s so much work out there,” she said.
 “Right now, we have more work than we can do.”